MulliganFunding/azure_arm_templates_oss/postgresql10_replicating-3t-1net/README.md

 NOTE: To access the PostgreSQL servers, you need to use the externally accessible jumpbox VM and ssh from it into the backend servers.

 Assuming your domainName parameter was "mypsqljumpbox" and region was "West US"
-* Master PostgreSQL server will be deployed at the first available IP address in the subnet: 10.0.1.4
+* Master PostgreSQL server will be deployed at the first available IP address in the subnet: 172.163.3.4
-* Slave PostgreSQL servers will be deployed in the other IP addresses: 10.0.1.5, 10.0.1.6, 10.0.1.7, etc.
+* Slave PostgreSQL servers will be deployed in the other IP addresses: 172.16.3.5,...etc.
-* From your computer, SSH into the jumpbox `ssh mypsqljumpbox.westus.cloudapp.azure.com`
+* From your computer, SSH into the Bastion host `ssh mypsqljumpbox.westus.cloudapp.azure.com`
-* From the jumpbox, SSH into the master PostgreSQL server `ssh 10.0.1.4`
+* From Bastion, SSH into App server to conntect to PGSQL cluster
-* On the master (e.g. 10.0.1.4), use the following code to create table and some test data within your PostgreSQL master database.
+* On the master, use the following code to create table and some test data within your PostgreSQL master database.

 ```
 sudo -u postgres psql